Common questions about the methodology, data, and what the score means.

 FilingDrift is a tool that reads SEC 10-K filings and scores language change — how much the wording has shifted year-over-year, and how unusual that shift looks compared to peer companies in the same year.
 We flag the outliers.
 You decide what they mean.

 We are not financial analysts, economists, or credit rating agencies.
-We are engineers who built a language model over a corpus of public filings, and we make the output available so you can add it to your own research process.
+We are engineers who built a language scoring system over a corpus of public filings, and we make the output available so you can add it to your own research process.

 We don't use ChatGPT, Claude, or any large language model.
 This is worth being direct about because it changes the reliability properties entirely.